2.c) Newton’s Third Law or Law of Action and Reaction

 By becoming so transfixed on such elementary concepts, the human brain can eventually end up thinking about the physical existence of pairs of forces of action and reaction that this law refers to.
 Moreover, by extension it is possible to end up thinking about the existence of negative energies and even negative masses.
 Especially, after scientists talking about reverse time all the time.

-Not to mention if the orthodox doctrine also defines negatively potential energy and it calls certain types of mass antimatter.
+Not to mention if the orthodox doctrine also defines negatively potential energy and it calls the positron and certain types of mass antimatter.

 In models with numerous forces at play, forces that are real, or imply physical mechanisms, and those that are conventional are not always very well distinguished.